MFA Degree Requirements

 World Language Requirement

-Each student who has not previously completed at least two college courses of intermediate study in one foreign language may fulfill the world language requirement in one of the following ways:
+Each student who has not previously completed at least two college courses of intermediate study in a non-English world language may fulfill the language requirement in one of the following ways:

-- Satisfactory completion of a BU course in a foreign language (for example, LF 350: Introduction to French Texts), or a 500-level reading course in a foreign language, subject to approval by the Creative Writing Program Director
+- Satisfactory completion of a BU course in a non-English world language, usually taught in that language (for example, LF 350: Introduction to French Texts), or a 500-level reading course in a world language (texts and instruction usually in that language), subject to approval by the Creative Writing Program Director

 Transfer of Credit(s)